cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 ## C509 Signature Algorithms Registry {#sigalg}

-IANA has created a new registry titled "C509 Signature Algorithms" under the new heading "CBOR Encoded X509 Certificates (C509 Certificates)".
+IANA has created a new registry titled "C509 Signature Algorithms" under the new heading "CBOR Encoded X.509 (C509) Parameters".
 The registry includes both signature algorithms and non-signature proof-of-possession algorithms.
 The columns of the registry are Value, Name, Identifiers, OID, Parameters, DER, Comments, and Reference, where Value is an integer, and the other columns are text strings.
 For values in the interval \[-24, 23\] the registration procedure is "IETF Review" and "Expert Review".
 For all other values the registration procedure is "Expert Review".
 The initial contents of the registry are:

 ~~~~~~~~~~~
 +-------+-----------------------------------------------------------+